esa/spacecreator/doc/architecture.md

 SpaceCreator is combining everything (except the asn.1 plugin) in one plugin for QtCreator.

-* **spacecreatorsystem** Is one library to mainly do checks, suggestions, etc. based on the other parts of the system.
+* **spacecreatorsystem** Is one library to do checks, suggestions, set constraints, etc. based on the other parts of the system.
 And put all files/data of one project in one common place.

-* **spacecreatorplugin** Is the actual plugin. mainly a rather thin wrapper around the existing parts.
+* **spacecreatorplugin** Is the actual QtCreator plugin.
+Mainly a rather thin wrapper around the existing parts.